Dark Energy Survey Year 3 Results: Cosmology from Cosmic Shear and Robustness to Data Calibration: Redshift calibration

 \subsubsection{Clustering redshifts}

+Clustering redshifts constrain the distances to source galaxies from their angular galaxy clustering with samples of reference galaxies within narrow redshift ranges \citep{Newman2008}.
+This method is based on the fact that the amplitude of this correlation function is proportional to the fraction of source galaxies in physical proximity to those reference galaxies.
+This information validate and refine the SOMPZ $n(z)$ with the added benefit of avoiding any reliance on the statistical colour-redshift relation and bypassing the completeness issues associated with spectroscopic survey coverage.

-The tomographic $n(z)$ are further constrained by the measured small-scale angular cross-correlations, $w_{br}(z)$, between the source galaxies in bin $b$ and a reference population $r$ of galaxies that is known to be within a small range of redshift centered at $z$.
+The tomographic SOMPZ $n(z)$ are further constrained by the measured small-scale angular cross-correlations, $w_{br}(z)$, between the source galaxies in bin $b$ and a reference population $r$ of galaxies that is known to be within a small range of redshift centered at $z$.
 The {\textsc{WZ}} method correlates the Y3 sources with both the redMaGiC galaxy sample (which has photo-$z$s determined with $\sigma_z\approx 0.02$) and eBOSS galaxies \citep{Ross20}, as detailed in \citep{y3-sourcewz}.
 Using a linear bias model, one can predict the observed $w_{br}$ data, given assumed values for $n(z),$ the biases and lensing magnification coefficients of the source and reference populations, and several nuisance parameters, $N$, that describe potential errors in the linear-bias model.
 Comparison of this model to the observed $w_{br}$ measures allows the construction of a likelihood.
+The details of this analysis are described fully in \citet{y3-sourcewz}.

 With the \textsc{SOMPZ} photometric and \textsc{WZ} clustering constraints on the redshift distribution in hand, a Hamiltonian Monte Carlo (HMC) method is used to draw samples of the $n(z)$ functions from the joint likelihood.
 This yields \textsc{SOMPZ+WZ} samples of possible sets of $n(z)$ for the redshift bins.
 By marginalizing over these, one simultaneously accounts for uncertainty in the nuisance parameters.
 The final set of redshift distributions are shown in Figure~\ref{fig:nzs}.
 The mean, median and spread of the realisations for each source bin are quoted in Table~\ref{tab:datastats}.